mike99mac/minimy-mike99mac/README.md

     ````

 ## Minimy
-Minimy must be copied, installed and configured.
+Minimy must be downloaded, installed and configured.

 ## Download and install Minimy
 To download and install Minimy, perform the following steps:

-- Change to your home directory and copy the repo from github.
+- Change to your home directory and clone the repo from github.

     **``cd``**